nextcloud/documentation/developer_manual/getting_started/coding_standards/html_css.rst

 - HTML should be HTML5 compliant
 - Avoid more than one tag per line
 - Always indent blocks
-- Try to avoid IDs inst
+- Try to avoid IDs instead prefer classes.

 **DO**